-Forming a class action lawsuit for wage and hour law violations requires the plaintiffs to determine whether the other employees involved were “similarly situated,” meaning they were employed under similar terms and suffered similar losses.
-One employee may start a class action lawsuit by filing for collective action status with the court.
+Forming a class action lawsuit for wage and hour law violations in Los Angeles County requires the plaintiffs to determine whether the other employees involved were “similarly situated,” meaning they were employed under similar terms and suffered similar losses.
+One employee may start a class-action lawsuit by filing for collective action status with the court.
 If approved, the plaintiff will notify other potential plaintiffs to offer them the opportunity to opt-in to the class action.
 If the class action lawsuit succeeds, the final amount of compensation is divided among the plaintiffs.

 Whether you participate in a class-action lawsuit with multiple plaintiffs against a single defendant or pursue a lawsuit on your own, it is vital to understand how wage and hour lawsuits generally work and what type of compensation you might expect.

 Most employers will elect to settle such disputes rather than risk potentially expensive litigation.
 Lawsuits can cost employers millions of dollars to manage and typically damage the company’s reputation.
-When an employer settles a wage and hour case, the damages almost always include back pay for what the employee or employees should have rightfully been paid under FLSA.
+When an employer settles a wage and hour case, the damages almost always include back pay for what the employee or employees should have rightfully been paid under The Fair Labor Standards Act.
 Additionally, FLSA often allows liquidated damages to be paid to the plaintiffs in the amount of what is owed in back pay.
 This basically allows plaintiffs to recover double what they are owed in damages.